percona/percona-docker/README.md

     docker run --name container-name -e MYSQL_ROOT_PASSWORD=secret -d percona/percona-server:tag

-... where `my-container-name` is the name you want to assign to your container, `secret` is the password to be set for the root user and `tag` is the tag specifying the version you want.
+Where `container-name` is the name you want to assign to your container, `secret` is the password to be set for the root user and `tag` is the tag specifying the version you want.
 See the list above for relevant tags, or look at the [full list of tags](https://registry.hub.docker.com/u/percona/percona-server/tags/manage/).

 ## Connect to Percona Server from an Application in Another Docker Container